Quantifying Interstellar Extinction at High Galactic Latitudes: Methods

 When incorporating a stellar evolution model into our Bayesian model there is an assumption about the underlying physics made.
 We choose the MIST isochrones, with a rotation parameter of $v/v_{crit}=0.4$, and the \cite{f99} extinction law.
 We note that for old main sequence stars the difference between rotating and non-rotating models is negligible (see Figure 8 in \cite{MIST}).

 Other isochrones and stellar evolution tracks exist, such as the PARSEC \citep{parsec} and BaSTI \citep{basti} evolution models and isochrones.
 Key differences arise in pre-main sequence and post-main sequence phases.
 For example, The MIST isochrones include the thermally pulsing asymptotic giant branch (TP-AGB) as a phase of the evolutionary code \citep{Choi_2016} and the C-star sections of the MIST isochrones start at a later point along the TP-AGB than for the PARSEC isochrones \citep{Marigo_2017}.
 Comparing the MIST, BaSTI and PARSEC isochrones shows excellent agreement near and on the main sequence especially at lower metallicities \citep{basti}.
 However, at higher metallicity, the lower masses which, at younger ages, are still evolving along the pre-main sequence phase are significantly systematically different.
 We see this effect when we compare a large range of MIST-assigned main sequence synthetic stars from PARSEC and MIST in Figure \ref{fig:compareisochrones}.
 We see that at older ages, for a given mass, the combination of parameters that MIST has allocated as a main sequence star has been evolved by PARSEC.
-However, if we choose to select a main sequence star from the PARSEC isochrones with a fixed age and mass, we can generate a dense MIST isochrone of the same age and metallicity and find a (different) mass which PARSEC and MIST provide almost identical derived photometry and stellar parameters.
-The low mass discrepancy can be seen in the solar isochrones from MIST and PARSEC displayed in Figure \ref{fig:solarisochrones}.
+However, if we choose to select a main sequence star from the PARSEC isochrones with a fixed age and mass, we can generate a dense MIST isochrone of the same age and metallicity {and find a star along the main sequence with different mass where the predicted photometry is almost identical to the PARSEC model.
+We also see a low mass discrepancy between the different sets of isochrones.
+For example, see the solar isochrones from MIST and PARSEC displayed in Figure \ref{fig:solarisochrones}.
+This arises mainly due to the use of \cite{2003IAUS.210P.A20C} models, which are known to be unreliable temperatures lower than $4000 \, \rm K$ \citep{Vines_2022}.}